20-Hydroxyecdysone health benefit and side effects

 Programmed cell death of larval-specific tissues in insects is under the control of 20-hydroxyecdysone.

 Staphylococcus aureus with Enterotoxin gene.

 J Microbiol Biotechnol.
 2009; Vestibulocochlear Research Center & Department of Microbiology, School of Medicine, Wonkwang University School of Medicine, Iksan, South Korea.

 The emergence of methicillin-resistant of Staphylococcus aureus (MRSA) has led to an urgent need for the discovery and development of new antibacterial agents.
 As part of an ongoing investigation into the antibacterial properties of the natural products, 20-Hydroxyecdysone (20E), isolated from the roots of Achyranthes japonica Nakai, was found to be active methicillin-resistant Staphylococcus aureus, either alone or in combination with ampicillin (AM) or gentamicin (GM), vis checkerboard assay.
 This study investigated the antibacterial activity of 20E, which exhibited poor antibacterial activity against all the bacterial strains tested.
-The combined activity of ampicillin (AM), gentamicin (GE) plus 20E against MRSA resulted in fractional inhibitory concentractions (FICs) ranging from 4.00 to 0.031 microng/mL, respectively.
-Meanwhile, the FIC index ranged from 0.16-4.50, indicating a marked synergistic relationship between AM, GE and 20E against MRSA with enterotoxin gene.
-This study demonstrated that AM, GE and 20E can act synergistically in inhibiting MRSA in vitro.
+This study demonstrated that ampicillin, GE and 20E can act synergistically in inhibiting MRSA in vitro.